-The University introduced an additional V grade for Semester 1 and 2, 2020, Summer 2020/2021 and Semester 1, 2021 results to ensure you don’t record a fail grade on your transcript if you unsuccessfully complete a subject.
+The University introduced an additional V grade for Semester 1 and 2, 2020, Summer 2020/2021, Semester 1, 2021 and Semester 2, 2021 (or in any non-standard teaching periods which conclude by 30th November 2021) results to ensure you don’t record a fail grade on your transcript if you unsuccessfully complete a subject.

 How a V grade works